 Qualifications of A Successor Trustee

 A candidate for service as Successor Trustee must be independent and may not be related to, or be subordinate to, any member of my family or the family of any direct or indirect beneficiary.
 Any person or corporation who provides professional services to any one or more members of my family is a prohibited person.
 It is further provided and required that the Successor Trustee may never have any personal financial interest in any property of my Trust or in the outcome of any transaction or any business by or for my Trust other than the payment of a fair and reasonable compensation for his, her or its services as the Successor Trustee.
-The responsibilities of the Successor Trustee shall be limited to the exercise of the power, duty, or discretionary authority as provided throughout my Trust Agreement
+The responsibilities of the Successor Trustee shall be limited to the exercise of the power, duty, or discretionary authority as provided throughout my Trust Agreement.

 Special Fiduciary Authority of Special Co-Trustee